 At least try.
 For an English speaker, the basics are very easy.

 Do I play by these rules?

-I tend to break rule one and talk shit about Mexico from time to time.
+I tend to break rule one and speak poorly about Mexico from time to time.
 But I always gauge the situation first.
-I'll only take my shots if it's something I feel passionately about, or if someone is genuinely asking for my opinion.
+I’ll only take my shots if it’s something I feel passionately about, or if someone is genuinely asking for my opinion.

 Other than that, good luck!
 I hope to see you here soon.

 Until next time.